Table of contentsClick link to navigate to the desired location

 What should a tourist do?

-Here are some simple but effective tips:
+Here are a few simple but effective tips:

-- Never store valuables in external pockets.
+- Never keep valuables in outer pockets.

 This post doesn't have any additions from the author yet.